What are the latest funding news in the edge AI market? (June 2026)

 We define the edge AI market as AI inference that runs on devices or compute nodes located close to where data is generated, rather than in large centralized cloud data centers.

-We include AI running on end devices such as sensors, cameras, robots, vehicles, and phones, local gateways and industrial PCs, on-premise servers at customer sites like factories, stores, hospitals, and campuses, and telecom or MEC edge nodes that serve nearby users or machines.
+We include AI running on end devices such as sensors, cameras, robots, vehicles, and phones, local gateways and industrial PCs, on-premise servers at customer sites such as factories, stores, hospitals, and campuses, and telecom or MEC edge nodes that serve nearby users or machines.

 We exclude model training infrastructure, AI workloads that run only in hyperscale or central enterprise data centers, and cloud analytics that process edge data but do not execute AI models close to the data source.